aragon/plumbery/docs/connect.md

-# Plumbery
+# Aragon Connect

-Note: “Plumbery” is a code name used during the development of this project and will change in the future.

-This file documents the exports of the library.
+This file documents the main exports of the library.

 ## connect(location, config)